Therocephalia: Description

 Several more specialized lifestyles have been suggested for some therocephalians.
 Many small forms, like ictidosuchids, have been interpreted as aquatic animals.
-Evidence for aquatic lifestyles includes sclerotic rings that may have stabilized the eye under the pressure of water and strongly developed cranial joints, which may have supported the skull when consuming large fish and aquatic invertebrates.
+Evidence for aquatic lifestyles includes scleral rings that may have stabilized the eye under the pressure of water and strongly developed cranial joints, which may have supported the skull when consuming large fish and aquatic invertebrates.
 One therocephalian, Nothogomphodon, had large sabre-like canine teeth and may have fed on large animals, including other therocephalians.
 Other therocephalians such as bauriids and nanictidopids have wide teeth with many ridges similar to those of mammals, and may have been herbivores.

 Many small therocephalians have small pits on their snouts that probably supported vibrissae (whiskers).
 In 1994, the Russian paleontologist Leonid Tatarinov proposed that these pits were part of an electroreception system in aquatic therocephalians.
 However, it is more likely that these pits are enlarged versions of the ones thought to support whiskers, or holes for blood vessels in a fleshy lip.
-The genera Euchambersia and Ichibengops, dating from the Lopingian, particularly attract the attention of paleontologists, because the fossil skulls attributed to them have some structures which suggests that these two animals had organs for distributing venom.
+The Late Permian genera Euchambersia, Ichibengops and Megawhaitsia particularly attract the attention of paleontologists because theirs fossil skulls attributed to have some structures which suggests that these animals had organs for distributing venom.